PioneerAPCS-21-22/Assignment42/README.md

 ### Submission

-Submit a text response on Canvas explaining how you fixed the issues.
+Submit a comment on Canvas assignment explaining how you fixed the issues.

 ## Record